Nuitka/Nuitka/Developer_Manual.rst

-Code Generation should one day also become able to tell that all uses of a variable have only "c_int" value, and use "int" instead of "PyObjectLocalVariable" directly, or at least a "PyIntLocalVariable" of similar complexity as "int" after inlining.
+Code Generation should one day also become able to tell that all uses of a variable have only "c_int" value, and use "int" instead of "PyObjectLocalVariable" directly, or at least a "PyIntLocalVariable" of similar complexity as "int" after the C++ compiler performed its inlining.

 Such decisions would be prepared by finalization, which then would track the history of values throughout a function or part of it.